-I have made some modification to Herron's model (see table below).
+I have made some modifications to Herron's model (see table below).
 Firstly I have renumbered the levels as I feel that naming it 0 implies it is not inquiry.
 It is certainly very low-level inquiry but I believe it is still has a place at times.
 Secondly, I have restructured the table to make the desired outcome clearer.
 I have renamed the final level Independent Inquiry as I feel this more accurately describes the level.
 This table has been updated in 2016.

 Table modified from http://edweb.sdsu.edu/wip/four_levels.htm

 Adapted from: Herron, M.D.
 (1971).
 The nature of scientific enquiry.
 School Review, 79(2), 171- 212.

 2016 Jan-Marie Kellow